TheSandDog/Decalang/README.md

 **Make sure to do every steps right**

 1- `git clone https://github.com/thesanddog/decalang.git` to download the zip file and unzip it.

-4- `fsutil file createnew main.dl` to create the `main.dl` file where you are going to write your code.
+2- `fsutil file createnew main.dl` to create the `main.dl` file where you are going to write your code.

-4- Open as default the type of file you created with `decalang.exe`.
+3- Open as default the type of file you created with `decalang.exe`.

-5- Execute your program in the terminal/cmd with the command `main.dl` or `[file name].deca`.
+4- `main.dl` to execute your program

 # Contribute